ringcentral/engage-voice-api-docs/docs/workforce/call-streaming/getting-started.md

 Media Message is the primary message type you will receive and it will sent continuously.
 It contains the audio data of your stream.

+!!!note
+    Media stream is encoded with ulaw algorithm, with sample rate 8000Hz and depth 8-bit

 ```json
 {
     "event": "Media",